KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 # How to use FitzHugh_Nagumo_coupled()
 FitzHugh_Nagumo_coupled(coupling=1, network=None, a=None, b=None, tau=None, delta_t=10**(-3), T=10, initial_states=None) \
 coupling: positive real value which gives the strength of the coupling of neighbors with default vaulue = 1\
-          Note: if we are at a very stable fixed point it can happen that the coupling is too weak to influence/perturbe its neighbors
+          Note: if we are at a very stable fixed point it can happen that the coupling is too weak to influence/perturbe its neighbors \
+          usually the coupling strenght is between 0 (= no coupling & only local dynamics) and 2.

 network: graph on which dynamics run.
 Also gives the neighbor relations (ie. adjacency matrix) \
          If no network is specified a Watts Strogatz network with rewiring probability p = 0 is created.